 But Jona, couples go through things!

 Like family members getting sick, losing loved ones?
 Sexual Issues?
 Insecurities/fears?
 Loss of jobs/income?
 Depression and Anxiety?
 Emotional baggage?
 Children tripping?
 Having to relocate?
 Anger issues?
 Porn and substance addictions?
 I’ve actually experienced all of these in past relationships.
-Things that people come into a relationship with, or things/forces coming against us unexpectedly from outside the relationship is one thing.
+Things that people bring into a relationship, or things/forces coming against us unexpectedly from outside the relationship is one thing.

 But emotional and physical abuse (and yes making someone wait on you for years just to settle for them later IS emotional abuse), sexual objectification, multiple affairs, going ghost for periods of time but demanding that the other person stay loyal (manipulation and emotional abuse), violence of any sort, including sexual...are problems created within a relationship.
 A relationship to me is my safe space so...Nah I’ll pass.
 These are things that damages you for the next person.
 Life is hard enough.
-Challenges will come.
 I’m just not trying to make love harder.
-See I’ve been in healthy relationships and I know how a great relationship feels, even if it doesn’t end in happily ever after.
+See I’ve been in healthy relationships and I know how a great relationship feels, even if it doesn’t end in happily ever after, so when something starts feeling more wrong than "right", I'm out!!

 I just want to know when did love become proven by the amount of times you take someone back after they break your heart?
 Love is all about “what I can get from you, do to you, take from you” now.
 What happened to “I love you too much to hurt you?” or “I will give up THAT cause I love YOU.”
 Bring that kind of love back...PLEASE!
 And learn to love yourself so when someone tries to love you with less than what you deserve, you won’t be desperate enough to take it.
 And if you are in a struggle love relationship, it’s ok.
 Not here to judge!
 That can be your testimony and I will support you.
 DO# YOU# BOO!